Things to do in Filey with the Children

 Directions By road: Follow signs for Filey town centre.
 Pass Bus Station on Station Avenue and turn right onto West Avenue.
 Glen Gardens is at the very end of West Avenue on the left hand side.

-Filey Pitch and Putt is situated on West Avenue in Filey.
+Filey Pitch and Putt and foot golf is situated on West Avenue in Filey.
 Part of the Green Flag award winning Glen Gardens the course offers breathtaking cliff top views over Filey bay alongside peace and quiet.

 The Parkland style course is great for families and offers 18 holes of pitch and

-putt golf with many challenging hazards that will entertain and challenge all including seasoned golfers, it is widely regarded as the best Pitch & Putt/ Mini Golf course on the Yorkshire coast and is maintained and kept to a good standard.
+putt golf and foot golf with many challenging hazards that will entertain and challenge all including seasoned golfers, it is widely regarded as the best Pitch & Putt/ Mini Golf course on the Yorkshire coast and is maintained and kept to a good standard.